4 min read

 Used responsibly, AI can help organize those traces.

 It can show what keeps recurring.
 It can surface a missing assumption.
 It can compare a new decision to an old constraint.
-It can help a team understand why a project keeps circling the same unresolved question.
+It can help a team see the pattern behind why a project keeps circling the same unresolved question.

 That is useful.
 It is not mind reading.